JoachimGoedhart/A_Shiny_start/Readme.md

 <details>
 <summary>Solution</summary>
 -   The location matters for the layout of the User Interface, but it does not matter for reactivity.
-It will react to the state of the checkbox, regardless of its position within `sidebarPanel()`.
+It will react to the state of the checkbox, regardless of its position within <code>sidebarPanel()</code>.
 </details>

 ## Step 8 - Adding a table to the output